ChasNelson1990/privacyguides.org/blog/posts/monero-server-using-truenas.md

         1. Name: `monerolws`
         2. App Port: `18090`
         3. Hidden Service Port: `18090`
 6. Leave the other settings as default.
-Click `Install`.
+Click **Install**.

 You will see the Applications screen after it installs.
-After the Arti app shows the status as `Running`, click on the shell icon under Workloads and to the right of `arti – Running` (not `config` or `perms`).
+After the Arti app shows the status as **Running**, click on the shell icon under Workloads and to the right of `arti – Running` (not `config` or `perms`).

 ![Screenshot showing how to click the Arti shell icon](../assets/images/monero-server-using-truenas/03-arti-shell.webp)

 In the shell, type the command `arti hss --nickname monerodp2p onion-address`.
 This will return a string that ends in `.onion`.
 In notepad, Excel, or another app, save the `.onion` address and the service it is associated with (`monerodp2p`).
-You might need to copy from the shell with `Ctrl+Insert`.
+You might need to copy from the shell with ++ctrl+ins++.

 ![Screenshot showing the command and response to get the onion address](../assets/images/monero-server-using-truenas/04-arti-shell.webp)